caltechads/django-sphinx-hosting/doc/source/overview/authoring.rst

 :rst:dir:`toctree` directives and only those directives determine the page/section hierarchy shown in the navigtion sidebar.
-Filesystem layout of your ``.rst`` documents has no impact on the global table of contents, for instance.
+Filesystem layout of your ``.rst`` documents has no impact on the global table of contents.

 * You must put at least one :rst:dir:`toctree` directive in your root page.
 This will form the root of your global table of contents.

-* If you are using nested :rst:dir:`toctree` directives, on sub-pages, put your directive directly under the document heading.
-On sub-pages, the toctree recalibates the starting heading level for the pages it references to be relative to the **nearest preceding heading** for the :rst:dir:`toctree`, not from the page heading for the page the directive is on.
+* If you are using nested :rst:dir:`toctree` directives on sub-pages, put your directive directly under the document heading on those sub-pages.
+Do this because, on sub-pages, the toctree recalibates the starting heading level for the pages it references to be relative to the **nearest preceding heading** for the :rst:dir:`toctree`, not from the page heading for the page the directive is on.

-* If all you're interested in for your global table of contents are the page titles, be sure to do add ``:titlesonly:`` to your :rst;dir:`toctree` directive.
-This does
+* If all you're interested in for your global table of contents are the page titles, be sure to add ``:titlesonly:`` to your :rst:dir:`toctree` directive.

-  have access to the local table of contents for the headings on the page in the ``toc`` key in the `.fjson` file.

-* Unless you really want to show the global table of contents within the page contents in addition to the navigation sidebar, use the ``:hidden:`` parameter in your :rst:dir:`toctree` directives
+* Unless you really want to show the global table of contents within the page contents in addition to the navigation sidebar, use the ``:hidden:`` parameter in your :rst:dir:`toctree` directives.

-* The ``:caption:`` parameter for a :rst:dir:`toctree` directive only produces an actual caption if that directive **is on the root page**.  ``:caption:`` parameters anywhere else are ignored.
+* The ``:caption:`` parameter for a :rst:dir:`toctree` directive only produces an actual caption if that directive **is on the root page**.  ``:caption:`` parameters on sub-pages are ignored.
 * You will only see captions in the ``django-sphinx-hosting`` if you used the ``sphinxcontrib-jsonglobaltoc`` extension when building your JSON package.

 Now on to constructing your document hierarchy and :rst:dir:`toctree` directives.